-In February 2013 and 2014, the Board and the Compensation Committee of the Board adopted specific performance targets and payout levels for each executive officer for the then-current fiscal year.
-Fiscal 2013 performance targets and payout levels for Mr. Homeister and fiscal 2014 performance targets and payouts for Mr. Geadelmann were determined upon commencement of employment with the Company.
+In February 2013 and 2014, the Board and the Compensation Committee of the Board adopted specific performance targets and payout levels for Mr. Homeister and fiscal 2014 performance targets and payouts for Mr. Homeister and fiscal 2014 performance targets and payouts for Mr. Geadelmann were determined upon commencement of employment with the Company.
 Mr. Rucker was eligible to earn target cash incentive compensation equal to 100% of his base salary and each of Messrs.
 Clayton, Kinder, Randazzo, Homeister and Geadelmann was eligible to earn target cash incentive compensation equal to 50% of their base salary, based on our Adjusted EBITDA for the year.
 The target incentive compensation was payable if we achieved the Adjusted EBITDA target set forth in our budget.
 Each of Messrs.
 Rucker, Clayton, Kinder, Randazzo, Homeister and Geadelmann was entitled to receive a partial incentive payment if we achieved at least 85% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved 115% of our budgeted Adjusted EBITDA and attained targeted sales goals.
 For the 2013 fiscal year, Mr. Homeister's cash incentive arrangement was pro-rated for the partial year during which he was employed with the Company.
 For the 2014 fiscal year, Mr. Geadelmann's cash incentive arrangement was pro-rated for the partial year during which he was employed with the Company.